mircea555/OneFan/README.md

 # OneFan
-Web Application for Trading Authenticated Sports Collectibles via Blockchain I uploaded a pdf file with the full documetation of the project
+Web Application for Trading Authenticated Sports Collectibles via Blockchain.
+I uploaded a pdf file with the full documetation of the project